-We were shown a comprehensive file of risk assessments covering all aspects of health and safety and clinical governance.
+The practice manager showed us a comprehensive file of risk assessments covering all aspects of health and safety clinical governance.
 These were maintained and up to date.
 There was a fire risk assessment that had been reviewed annually.
-Fire extinguishers were also serviced annually, fire alarms checked regularly and fire drills were held at regularly intervals and recorded in the fire log book.
+Fire extinguishers were also serviced annually and fire drills were held at regularly intervals and recorded.